 - Go to the Browse tab.

 - In the Restore point field you can select a necessary date of backup and a restore point.
-Note that dates when backup of the selected VM was performed are highlighted in the calendar.
+Note that dates when backup of the selected machine was performed are highlighted in the calendar.

-As a result, the file tree of the VM as of the selected backup and restore point date will be displayed.
+As a result, the file tree of the machine as of the selected backup and restore point date will be displayed.
 You can manually browse the file tree to find a necessary file, or use the Quick search field in the top left corner.